X-rays are an important part of dental health

 X-rays are crucial to your dental health.
-Mikaila Davidson from Polished Dental visited the show to explain the importance of dental X-rays.
+Mikaila Davidson from Polished Dental visited Studio 701 to explain the importance of dental X-rays.

 There are a couple of different types of X-rays that you may get at the dentist.
 Bite-wing X-rays show areas of the teeth that can’t be seen, such as the start of cavities and bone support.